 — Mark Armstrong (@ArmstrongABC11) February 15, 2017

 This section is for my Mom and her Garden Club friends who don’t know who The Rock is.
 Dwayne “The Rock” Johnson played college football for the University of Miami, where he won a national championship in 1991.
 He then followed in his grandfather and father’s footsteps and became a professional wrestler.
-Remember, this was the show on Monday night that you didn’t want me to watch when I was 12 years old.
+He starred on the show that aired on Monday night that you didn’t want me to watch when I was 12 years old.
 In the late 1990s, he gained popularity in the WWF (now WWE) as “The Rock” where he won a ton of totally real championships.
 Many of his peers describe him as the biggest star in the history of professional wrestling.
 He successfully crossed over into acting in the early 2000s and has become one of the biggest stars on the planet.